 The cons to plate/table service?
 Once the guests RSVP and specify what meal they want, they can’t change it.
 What they’ve chosen is what they’ll receive, and there is no room for last-minute changes—or additional food.
 Another thing: sometimes plate/table service means extra cost for extra servers, as many servers will be needed to bring the food out.
 This is a good topic to discuss with your wedding caterer (or venue, if they provide in-house catering).

 A wedding reception food buffet is also quite popular.
 This is when guests get up from their table, make a line, and choose what food they would like from chafing dishes.

 These buffets can have servers, but they don’t have to.
 The difference is that servers will better control the portions that are being dished out, so if this is important to you, make sure to speak to your caterer or venue about buffet servers.

 A buffet for wedding reception food is good for event flow and interaction.
 It also ensures that food will be kept hot and tasty.
 More options are also available with a buffet than with plate/table service, and guests can have bigger portions if they want.

-Family style catering for wedding reception food is also very popular.
+Family style catering is another great option for your wedding menu.
 This is when the caterer simply makes an abundance of different dishes, puts them on giant plates, and they are served “family style” to the guests.